 We have a reputation for innovative teaching at the highest standard and have been awarded Gold in the Teaching Excellence Framework (TEF).
 The University of Lincoln was judged by the TEF panel as delivering consistently outstanding teaching, learning and outcomes for its students.

-Students have rated the University of Lincoln in the top 20 in the UK for academic support, learning resources and learning community in the National Student Survey 2017 with several of our courses rated number one overall for their subject areas.
+The University of Lincoln ranked 8th in the UK for overall student satisfaction in the National Student Survey 2018 (out of 127 institutions).
 Lincoln was placed in the top 10 nationally for student satisfaction for postgraduate and international study in the WhatUni Student Choice Awards 2017.
 The University has also been commended by the Quality Assurance Agency for its approach to enhancing students' learning opportunities.

 Lincoln is proud to be home to world-class researchers who are making profound contributions to their subject areas.
 From developing new medical technologies to preserving rare architectural treasures, the work of Lincoln’s academics and students makes a real difference to society.
 More than half of Lincoln’s research is rated as world-leading or internationally excellent.